Newberry Truck Accident Lawyer

 How Long Do I Have to File a Lawsuit After a Truck Accident in Florida?

 Florida state law limits the amount of time you have to file a personal injury lawsuit.
-The statute of limitations for most truck accident lawsuits is four years.
+The statute of limitations for personal injury cases in the state was recently adjusted.
+If your truck accident happened on 3/24/2023 or later, you’ll have two years to file your claim.
+Otherwise, the deadline is four years.

 The penalty for missing the deadline is serious.
 You’ll lose your right to any compensation at all if you wait too long.
 Remember, the clock starts running on the date of the accident.
 Call our attorneys at Allen Law Firm, P.A. to make sure you file within the limitations period.